 It is capable of forming large stands that will produce a second growth spurt in the fall if cut during the growing season.

 Reed canary grass should be reported.
 The Minnesota Department of Natural Resources provides detailed recommendations for reporting invasive species.

 How to identify reed canary grass

-- Perennial cool season grass that grows two to six feet high.
+- Reed canary grass (Phalaris arundinacea) is a perennial cool season grass that grows two to six feet high.

 - Prefers moist soils such as ditches, stream banks and wetlands, but can also grow in upland areas.